Matt Painter: Assistant coach

 After graduation from Purdue in 1993, Painter moved on to coaching basketball.
-His first year as a coach was an assistant coach position at Washington & Jefferson College.
-With his help, the team finished the season with a 22–3 record and a quarterfinal appearance in the NCAA Division III tournament.
+His first year as a coach was an assistant coach position at Washington & Jefferson College. as an assistant to former Purdue assistant coach Tom Reiter.
+With Painter's help, the team finished the season with a 22–3 record and a quarterfinal appearance in the NCAA Division III tournament.
 During this time, he worked as a forklift operator to supplement his income.

 The next season, he became an assistant coach at Barton College.
-In the 1994-95 season, Barton finished with 13 wins and 13 losses.
+In the 1994–95 season, Barton finished with 13 wins and 13 losses.
 Painter then moved to Division I as an assistant coach at Eastern Illinois of the Ohio Valley Conference, where he also received his master's degree.

 Southern Illinois

 After three years at Eastern Illinois, he moved to Southern Illinois in 1998 as an assistant to head coach Bruce Weber.
 Painter was previously acquainted with him while Weber was an assistant coach at Purdue during Painter's playing days.
 Weber and Painter quickly turned a team that had a losing record the previous season into a successful team.
-Painter helped lead the Salukis to the NIT in 2000 and twice to the NCAA Tournament the following seasons while an assistant coach.
+Painter helped lead the Salukis to the NIT in 2000 and twice to the NCAA tournament the following seasons while an assistant coach.
 In the 2001–02 season, they qualified for the NCAA tournament and ended their season in the Sweet Sixteen with a loss to UConn.
 That year, SIU beat well-established programs such as Georgia and Texas Tech.
 In 2003, Weber's and Painter's Salukis were featured on MTV's special True Life: I Am a College Baller.

 After serving as an assistant coach for five seasons at SIU, Painter stepped into his first NCAA Division I head coaching position after Bruce Weber took the head coaching job at Illinois for the 2003–04 season.
 Leading the Salukis to a 25–5 record and a berth in the 2004 NCAA tournament, the team was ranked as high as #15 in the nation by the AP poll during the season.
-Painter was named the 2003-2004 Missouri Valley Conference Coach of the Year.
+Painter was named the 2003–2004 Missouri Valley Conference Coach of the Year.

 Purdue

 2004–05 season

 In 2004, Painter was recruited by Purdue as the replacement for retiring head coach Gene Keady.
 He signed a six-year contract as the new Purdue Boilermakers men's basketball coach.
 As part of a planned transition, Painter was named the associate head coach for the 2004–05 season.
-He joined former teammate Cuonzo Martin (former head coach at University of Missouri) on the coaching staff.
+He joined former teammate Cuonzo Martin (former head coach at the University of Missouri) on the coaching staff.
 With key players out with injuries, suspensions and transfers, Purdue finished the season with a 7–21 record, the most losses in the program's history in a season.